athena-framework/athena/docs/routing.md

 end
 ```

 Then, within any action, the request/response can be retrieved via `@request_stack.request` and `@request_stack.response` respectively.

+> NOTE: Services can only be auto injected if the class gets instantiated within the request/response cycle.
+Classes instantiated outside of it do not have access to the same container and services must be fetched manually.

 ### Exception Handling